willzekuri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script for task 5 displays the first 10 lines of /etc/passwd The script for task 6 displays the third line of the file iacta.
-The script for task 7 creates a file *\"Best School"\\*$?*****:) and writes in it
+The script for task 7 creates a file *\"Best School"\\*$?*****:) and writes in it The script for task 8 saves the content of ls -la in ls_cwd_content